Threshold Regression in Heterogeneous Panel Data with Interactive Fixed Effects: Empirical Application

 \section{Empirical Application}

-We apply the new theory to one of the key puzzles in international economics, the Feldstein-Horioka puzzle \citep{feldstein1980domestic}.
+We apply the new theory to one of the key puzzles in international economics, namely the Feldstein-Horioka \citep{feldstein1980domestic}.
 In theory, perfect capital mobility should allow savings from one country to be invested in other countries where investment opportunities with higher returns are available. \citet{feldstein1980domestic} find however, that this is not the case and that domestic investments are highly correlated with domestic savings.
 Since then, the Feldstein-Horioka puzzle has become one of the six main puzzles of international macroeconomics \citep{obstfeld2000six}. \citet{feldstein1980domestic} used cross-sectional and time series data to estimate the relationship:

 where $Y$ is national income, $I$ is domestic investment, and $S$ is domestic savings.
-They find that $\beta$ is very close to $1$, rather than to $0$, which would apply in a world of perfect capital mobility.
-Furthermore, \citet{feldstein1980domestic} explored two additional issues: the existence of country-specific heterogeneity and non-linearity with respect to trade openness.
+They estimate the savings retention rate $\beta$ close to $1$, rather than to $0$, which would apply in a world of perfect capital mobility.
+Furthermore, \citet{feldstein1980domestic} explored two additional issues: i) the existence of country-specific heterogeneity and ii) non-linearity with respect to trade openness.
 First, they empirically established that notable cross-country heterogeneity exists, as evidenced by the substantial variation in individual-country coefficient estimates.
 Second, they examined whether increased trade openness, which reduces economic frictions and hence facilitates capital mobility, would reduce the correlation between domestic savings and investment rates, as economic agents gain access to a broader array of global investment opportunities.
-Based on an interaction term between savings and trade openness, the implementation found a minor and non-significant trade openness nonlinear effect.
+Based on an interaction term between savings and trade openness, they found a minor and non-significant trade openness nonlinear effect.